jzheng20/webset2/content/news/get-started/index.md

 ## Overview

+Kaixun Hua’s work **'A Scalable Deterministic Global Optimization Algorithm for Training Optimal Decision Tree'** and Jiayang Ren’s work **'Global Optimal K-Medoids Clustering of One Million Samples'** are accepted by Conference on Neural Information Processing Systems (NeurIPS)!
 1. The Hugo Blox website builder for Hugo, along with its starter templates, is designed for professional creators, educators, and teams/organizations - although it can be used to create any kind of site
 2. The template can be modified and customised to suit your needs.
 It's a good platform for anyone looking to take control of their data and online identity whilst having the convenience to start off with a **no-code solution (write in Markdown and customize with YAML parameters)** and having **flexibility to later add even deeper personalization with HTML and CSS**
 3. You can work with all your favourite tools and apps with hundreds of plugins and integrations to speed up your workflows, interact with your readers, and much more